xtrasmal/YubiKey-Guide/README.md

 - Keysize: **4096**
 - Expires: **0**

-Input any name and email address (it doesn't have to be valid):
+Credentials(it doesn't have to be valid):

 ```console
 GnuPG needs to construct a user ID to identify your key.